-Performance MS-LS1-4 Expectation Use argument based on empirical evidence and scientific reasoning to support an explanation for how characteristic animal behaviors and specialized plant structures affect the probability of successful reproduction of animals and plants respectively.
-Dimensions Engaging in Argument from Evidence • Use an oral and written argument supported by empirical evidence and scientific reasoning to support or refute an explanation or a model for a phenomenon or a solution to a problem.
-LS1.B: Growth and Development of Organisms • Animals engage in characteristic behaviors that increase the odds of reproduction. • Plants reproduce in a variety of ways, sometimes depending on animal behavior and specialized features for reproduction.
+Performance MS-LS1-4 Expectation Use argument based on empirical evidence and scientific reasoning to support an explanation for how characteristic animal behavio ors and specialized plant structures affect the probability of successful reproduction of animal s and plants respectively.
+Dimensions Use an oral and written argument supported by empirical evidence and LS1.B: Growth and Development of Organisms Animals engage in characteristic behaviors that increase the odds of reproduction.
+Plants reproduce in a variety of ways, sometimes depending on animal behavior and specialized features for reproduction.
+Cause and Effect • Phenomena may have more than one cause, and some cause and effect relationships in systems can only be described using probability.
 Clarifications and Content Limits Clarification Statements: Examples of behaviors that affect the probability of animal reproduction could include: nest building to protect young from cold, herding of animals to protect young from predators, and vocalization of animals and colorful plumage to attract mates for breeding.
-Examples of animal behaviors that affect the probability of plant reproduction could include: transferring pollen or seeds, and creating conditions for seed germination and growth.
+Examples of animal behaviors that affect the probability of plant reproduction could include transferring pollen or seeds, and creating conditions for seed germination and growth.
 Examples of plant structures could include: bright flowers attracting butterflies that transfer pollen, flower nectar and odors that attract insects that transfer pollen, and hard shells on nuts that squirrels bury.
 Content Limits: Data analysis should be limited to calculations and interpretation of measures of central tendency.
 Students are only expected to understand probability as expected relative frequency.
 Students can be asked to evaluate whether sample data are representative and the limits to which findings can be generalized.
 Data sets can include not only common trends but also outliers and anomalous data points.
-Students do not need to know: Mechanisms or patterns of inheritance, meiosis, specific reproductive structures not detailed within this document (e.g., nuptial pads, dulap), detailed life cycles.
-Science Vocabulary Students are Expected to Know Nest, herd, mate, breed, probability, behavior, pollen, flower, petal, seed, fruit, nectar, germination, vocalization, plumage, pollination Science Vocabulary Students are Not Expected to Know Symbiosis, mutualism, commensalism, parasitism, gametophyte, sporophyte, carpal, sepal, pistil, anther, stamen, ovule, "alternation of generations," sporangia, monoecious, dioecious.
-Phenomena Context/ Phenomena Some example phenomena for MS-LS1-4:
+Students do not need to know: Mechanisms or patterns of inheritance, meiosis, specific reproductive structures not detailed within this document (e.g., nuptial pads, dulap), rotect young from predators, nates for breeding. lant reproduction could include: If germination and growth, tracting butterflies that transfer sfer pollen, and hard shells on ation of measures of central sected relative frequency, representative and the limits to the ers and anomalous data points.
+The eritance, meiosis, specific Science Vocabulary Students are Expected to Know vocalization, plumage, pollination Science Vocabulary Students are Not Expected to Know llism, parasitism, gametophyte, spo on of generations," sporangia, mono Phenomena Context/ Phenomena Some example phenomena for MS S-LS1-4: